enter-opy/old-guitarist/README.md

 \end{align*}
 $$

-In the context of the finite difference method, $h$ is a finite interval, and the difference quotient is used to approximate the derivative.
+&nbsp;&nbsp;&nbsp;&nbsp;In the context of the finite difference method, $h$ is a finite interval, and the difference quotient is used to approximate the derivative.
 Instead of taking the limit as $h$ approaches zero, a small but finite value of $h$ is chosen.

 The wave equation is discretized to obtain the following form with `Spatial resolution`$= \frac{1}{\Delta x}$ and `Spatial resolution` $= \frac{1}{\Delta x}$: